Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: Simulation Results

 \subsection{Simulation Specification}

-Our experiments are conducted in a MISO-BC system using traditional meta-learning (i.e., MAML \cite{Finn2017ModelAgnosticMF}), unsupervised learning, and meta-learning without pre-training, WMMSE \cite{5756489}, and the proposed M-ML aided beam prediction methods.
-We adopt the instantaneous WSR as the performance metric.
-The MISO-BC system configuration used in our experiments consists of one BS and three users with the following parameters: $N$ = 3, and $K$ = 3. $N_s$ = $N_q$ = $N_t$ = 40 are set during the experiments.
-We adopt the Adam optimizer for optimization, and we set the learning rate to be $a$= 0.01 and $b$ = 0.001.
+In this Section, our experiments are conducted in a MISO-BC system adopting the proposed M-ML aided beam prediction method, the proposed GN-RML aided beam prediction method, as well as the following selected counterpart approaches: \begin{itemize} \item \textbf{Traditional meta learning} (i.e., MAML \cite{10096315}): MAML trains an initialized model parameter using iterative gradient updates to achieve good generalization on a new task.
+MAML updates the network parameters of each task based on the relevant support set $\mathcal{D}_s$ by using (\ref{eq:005}), and updates the global network parameters of all tasks based on the query set $\mathcal{D}_q$ by using (\ref{eq:006}); \item \textbf{Unsupervised learning}: Upon processing a batch of channel realizations, such method updates the randomly initialized model parameters $\varphi_u$ in (\ref{eq:016}), $\varphi_w$ in (\ref{eq:017}), and $\varphi_{\mu}$ in (\ref{eq:018}) in an unsupervised manner for each epoch.
+Subsequently, the prediction results output from these models undergo the beamformer reconstruction and normalization process as employed in \textbf{Algorithm 1}; \item \textbf{Meta learning without pre-training}: It conducts a set of training tasks, each of which involves prediction from a set of channel realizations, without a good meta-initialization; \item \textbf{WMMSE} \cite{5756489}: This method iteratively optimizes the low-dimensional components $\mathbf{w}$ in (\ref{eq:0009}), $\mathbf{u}$ in (\ref{eq:0010}), and $\mu$ of the beamforming matrix in an alternative manner by exploiting local channel information, followed by reconstructing and normalizing the beamformer.
+It converges until a preset error criterion is reached. \item \textbf{Learning-aided gradient descent} (i.e., LAGD\cite{9805773}): LAGD optimizes the transmit precoder through implicit GD based iterations, at each of which the optimization strategy is determined by a neural network, and thus, is dynamic and adaptive. \end{itemize} In addition, we adopt the instantaneous WSR as the performance metric.
+The MISO-BC system configuration used in our experiments consists of one BS and three users with the following parameters: $N$ = 3, and $K$ = 3.
+Besides, $N_s$ = $N_q$ = $N_t$ = 40 are set during the experiments.
+We adopt the \textit{Adam} optimizer for optimization, and we set the learning rate to be $\alpha$ = 0.01 and $\beta$ = 0.001.
 For each neural network considered in this paper, the number of neurons in each layer (except for the output layer) is set to be 64.
 Besides, for each user the weight $\alpha_k$ is set to be 1.
+Note that, we apply the GN-RML-aided beam prediction method with the dropout rate $P_g$ = 0.5, and $\mathrm{Var}(\mathbf{n}_g)$ = 1 in the following experiments.
+Besides, we use PyTorch 2.1.1 with an NVIDIA RTX 3090 GPU to conduct the following experiments.